DataDog/watermarkpodautoscaler/README.md

 ### useful commands

+* `make install-tools`: install the tooling to use the operator sdk
 * `make build`: build locally the controller
 * `make generate`: run the several operator-sdk generator
 * `make test`: run unit-tests